FREE Case Review (866) 588-0600

 Update: FDA Warns of Increased Thigh Bone Fracture Risk with Zimmer Biomet CPT Hip System

-September 17, 2024 – The U.S. Food and Drug Administration (FDA) is warning patients and healthcare providers about an increased risk of thigh bone fracture after surgery (postoperative periprosthetic femoral fracture) involving the use of a Zimmer Biomet CPT Hip System Femoral Stem 12/14 Neck Taper (CPT Hip System) [3.].
+September 17, 2024 – The U.S. Food and Drug Administration (FDA) is warning patients and healthcare providers about an increased risk of thigh bone fracture after surgery (postoperative periprosthetic femoral fracture) involving the use of a Zimmer Biomet CPT Hip System Femoral Stem 12/14 Neck Taper (CPT Hip System) [3].

-FDA issued the warning based on information the Medicines and Healthcare products Regulatory Agency (MHRA) released on September 4, 2024, which found that “… patients with the CPT Hip System have the highest risk of fracture around the thigh bone at approximately 1.4%, and similar PTS Hip Stems have fracture rates ranging from approximately 0.6% to 1%” [4.].
+FDA issued the warning based on information the Medicines and Healthcare products Regulatory Agency (MHRA) released on September 4, 2024, which found that “… patients with the CPT Hip System have the highest risk of fracture around the thigh bone at approximately 1.4%, and similar PTS Hip Stems have fracture rates ranging from approximately 0.6% to 1%” [4].

-However, FDA has concerns about the Zimmer CPT Hip System continuing to be implanted in new patients, and the agency is working with the manufacturer to address these concerns.
+However, the FDA has concerns about the Zimmer CPT Hip System continuing to be implanted in new patients, and the agency is working with the manufacturer to address these concerns.

 Zimmer Hip Litigation Updates

 To date, Zimmer has paid approximately $400 million to settle lawsuits over injuries linked to the company’s Durom Cup, and cases continue to be filed over product liability, patent litigation, and commercial litigation.
-Experts estimate that Zimmer will eventually be forced to pay hundreds of millions more to settle all of these cases.
+Experts estimate that Zimmer will eventually be forced to pay hundreds of millions more to settle these cases.

 Recent court verdicts relating to Zimmer hip implants include: